hakanensari/bookland/README.md

     bad_isbn.to_isbn13
     => Bookland::ISBNError: Invalid ISBN

-Some utility methods defined in the class level:
+Some utility methods defined on the class level:

     ISBN.to_13('0262011530')
     => "9780262011532"